ipitio/bronte/README.md

 ## Deep Learning

-This database is then read table-by-table, for each task and arch specified, and passed to the `Trainer`.
+This database is then read table-by-table, for each task and arch specified, and passed to `Bronte`.
 Over the course of training, checkpoints, metrics, and the model's state and options from the best epoch will be saved to `runs/models`.

 ### Framework